 Fergus Shiel is ICIJ's managing editor, based in Washington, D.C.

-Before joining ICIJ, Fergus was editor of The Age newspaper’s internationally-acclaimed tablet edition in Melbourne, Australia.
+Before joining ICIJ, Shiel was editor of The Age newspaper’s internationally-acclaimed tablet edition in Melbourne, Australia.

-During more than 20 years with The Age, he was national editor, state editor and chief-of-staff at various times; he edited the National Times digital politics and opinion website; and he was tasked with overseeing the publication’s world coverage and he was editor of the National Times political website .
+During more than 20 years with The Age, he was national editor, state editor, and chief-of-staff.
+He was tasked with overseeing the publication’s world coverage and he was editor of the National Times political website .

-On completing university at Trinity College Dublin, Fergus commenced his journalism career with several rural titles in his native Ireland before moving to Sydney, Australia, where he juggled journalism with work both as a cinema usher and a builder’s laborer.
+Shiel commenced his journalism career with several rural titles in his native Ireland before moving to Australia.

-Shiel is a fan of the Liverpool Football Club who does journalism, in that order.
-He was once described in a rival national media publication as ‘amiable.’
-This annoyed him.
+He is a fan of the Liverpool Football Club who does journalism, in that order.